The Bankrate promise

 VA loans also have no down payment requirement, but are available exclusively to servicemembers, veterans and surviving spouses.
 While there is no mortgage insurance required for these loans, there is a funding fee that ranges from 1.4 percent to 3.6 percent of the loan, depending on whether you’re making a down payment (and the size of it, if so) and if this is your first time obtaining a VA loan.
 This funding fee doesn’t have to be paid in some circumstances.

-Pros and cons of mortgage insurance
+Benefits of mortgage insurance

 While mortgage insurance primarily benefits the lender, it does serve a purpose for the borrower because it allows you to get a mortgage with limited down payment savings.
 Putting down 20 percent can be challenging, especially with home values on the rise, so by paying for mortgage insurance, you can still get a loan without needing a large down payment.